1. What are inverted sentences?

 If you (should) change your mind, let me know.
 Should you change your mind, let me know.

 2.4.
-Inversion with place expressions
+Place expressions

 Inverted sentences can begin with place expressions such as here, there, or prepositional phrases to create vivid imagery or dramatic emphasis.